pletzer/python-oop-novice/_episodes/04-decorators.md

 ~~~
      11     def area(self):
-     12         '''Returns the area of the triangle.'''
+     12         """Returns the area of the triangle."""
 ---> 13         a, b, c = self.side_lengths
      14         p = (a + b + c) / 2
      15         return (p * (p - a) * (p - b) * (p - c)) ** 0.5